A voxel-level approach to brain age prediction: A method to assess regional brain aging: Introduction

-In this article, an extended analysis of our recently proposed deep learning (DL) model to predict voxel-level brain age using T1-weighted magnetic resonance (MR) images \citep{gianchandani2023}.
+In this article, an extended analysis and evaluation of our recently proposed deep learning (DL) model to predict voxel-level brain age using T1-weighted magnetic resonance (MR) images \citep{gianchandani2023} is presented.
 The initial work introduced a multitask architecture for voxel-level brain age prediction and evaluation of that model on presumed healthy subjects.
 In this work, the analysis is extended by performing an ablation study to reflect on how the multi-task architecture is an improvement over a single-task deep learning model.
 Additionally, the results of the proposed model are inspected and evaluated on subjects with dementia and more specifically, AD and report varying brain ages for different anatomical regions of the brain.
 A voxel-level brain age prediction model can provide an enhanced understanding of the regional aging processes in the brain while allowing the quantification of the deviation observed in years.
 Incorporating a multi-task framework moves closer to enhancing the transparency and interpretability of the DL model and it is substantiated by a comparison of the proposed methodology to existing interpretability methods implemented over a state-of-the-art global age prediction model.
-To summarize, the contributions are (refer to Figure \ref{graphical_abstract}):
+To summarize, the contributions of this paper are (refer to Figure \ref{graphical_abstract}):

-1. Proposal of a multitask DL voxel-level brain age prediction model, building upon our prior work \citep{gianchandani2023}, with an extended evaluation encompassing subjects with dementia.\\ 2.
+1. Proposal of a multitask DL voxel-level brain age prediction model, building upon our prior work \citep{gianchandani2023}, with an extended evaluation encompassing subjects with dementia and Alzheimer's disease.\\ 2.
 An ablation study to show the importance of the different tasks in the multitask architecture.\\ 3.
-Regional analysis of the brain aging process in presumed healthy and dementia subjects. \\ 4.
+Regional analysis of the brain aging process in presumed healthy subjects and subjects with dementia and specifically Alzheimer's disease. \\ 4.
 Comparison of the proposed model with existing interpretability methods implemented over a state-of-the-art global age prediction model.